django-cms/django-cms/README.md

 visit [django-cms.org](http://www.django-cms.org/) or #django-cms on freenet for more info

-This is a fork of django-page-cms and the main differences are the plugin system and performance improvements.
+This is a fork of django-page-cms.